 Governing bodies should, through the designated teacher, hold the school to account on how it supports its looked-after and previously looked-after children (including how the PP+ is used) and their level of progress.
 In some schools, designated teachers do this by providing the governing body with a regular report.
 The patchy nature in the numbers of looked-after and previously looked-after children in any one school means it would be best to have a flexible approach to providing such a report.

 TRAINING

-The Head teacher and Designated Teacher will be responsible for ensuring all staff are briefed on the regulations and practice outlined in this policy.
+The Head teacher and Designated Teacher will be responsible for ensuring that staff, where appropriate, are briefed on the regulations and practice outlined in this policy.

-DATE October 2019
+DATE October 2022

-REVIEW DATE Autumn 2020
+REVIEW DATE Autumn 2023